snagasuri/useful-todo-list/README.md

 # useful-todo-list
-stateful todo-list chrome extension that lives in the newtab features include:
+stateful todo-list chrome extension that lives in the newtab. features include:
 - crud for each item
 - drag and drop for reorganization